Error5050/alx-higher_level_programming/0x01-python-if_else_loops_functions/readme.md

-0x01.
-Python - if/else, loops, functions
+Solutions to 0x01.
+Python - if/else, loops, functions tasks